 - Airlines exploiting technology to check-in for flights.

 - Change to core operating model, fundamental shift in the way business is done.

 - Netflix streaming movie content making postal DVD subscription method obsolete.

 - Changing the core purpose of the company.

 - Amazon leveraging its retail infrastructure to offer cloud services.

 Complex change of this nature is typically achieved through a portfolio of projects with interdependencies or intersecting elements - a transformation programme.
 Whilst they require established change management capabilities, to be successful they also need strong collaboration, dynamic coordination of resources and compelling communication.

 Internal audit is the department to turn to when embarking on a transformation journey; familiar with the organisation, expert advisors regarding risk and control, practiced at assimilating information not to mention a sense of humour when the going gets tough!
-92% of heads of internal audit (HIAs) saw internal audit's role as being important or very important in managing large program risks in PwC's first global study of internal audit in 2012.
+92% of chief audit executives (CAEs) saw internal audit's role as being important or very important in managing large program risks in PwC's first global study of internal audit in 2012.